daedaleanai/reqtraq/README.md

 ```

 #### Configuration
-Reqtraq is configured using a `reqtraq_config.json` file in the root of the repository tha contains both requirements and data.
+Reqtraq is configured using a `reqtraq_config.json` file in the root of the repository that contains both requirements and data.

 ```json
 {